 “Taking the attacker’s perspective, we know that the first thing an attacker will do after breaching a system is start scanning it looking for assets,” explains Sensato CEO John Gomez.

 Sensato-Nightingale was developed using this insight.
 This revolutionary tool sets a trap by creating a honeypot—an isolated and monitored server that appears to be a high value target.
 Drawing an attacker to it, the honeypot allows anomalous activity to be detected quickly, so Sensato can monitor the attacker’s activity and then initiate countermeasures.

-The average time it takes to detect a breach is over two hundred days, Sensato-Nightingale can detect a breach within a couple days.
+The average time it takes to detect a breach is over two hundred days, Sensato-Nightingale can detect a breach upon contact.
 Making it an exceptional addition to a solid defense system, alongside firewalls, anti-virus, and other programs that help prevent breaches.